 - 1a.
 Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 1b.
-Children who appear [to the admission authority of the school] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - A looked after child is a child who is in the care of a local authority in England, or is being provided with accommodation by a local authority in England in the exercise of their social services functions. - A child is regarded as having been in a state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society - 2.
-Children who have attended Woodfield Infant School in Y2 at the point of application to transfer to Y3 will then be given priority. - 3.
-Children living inside the designated catchment area will then have priority of admission.
-If there are not enough places for all the children in the catchment area then the following criteria for admission will apply in order: - 3a.
-Priority will be given to children living within the catchment area who will have an older sibling at the school on the day they are due to start school.
+Children who appear (to the admission authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2a.
+A looked after child is a child who is in the care of a Local Authority in England, or is being provided with accommodation by a Local Authority in England in the exercise of their social services functions. - 2b.
+A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society. - 3.
+Children living inside the designated catchment area will have priority of admission.
+If there are not enough places for all the children in the catchment area then the following criteria for admission will apply in order:

-- 3b.
-Priority will then be given to children living within the catchment area who will have a younger sibling at Woodfield Infant School on the day they are due to start school. - 3c.
-After that, priority will be given to other children who live within the catchment area. - 3.
+- 3a.
+Priority will be given to children living within the catchment area who will have an older sibling at the school on the day they are due to start school. - 2b.
+After that, priority will be given to other children who live within the catchment area. - 4.
 If there are spaces still available after the above criteria have been applied, children living outside the designated catchment area will be offered places according to the following criteria: - 4a.
 Children who will have an older sibling at the school on the day they are due to start school. - 4b.
-Priority will then be given to children living outside the catchment area who will have a younger sibling at Woodfield Infant School on the day they are due to start school. - 4c.
 All other children.

 Each category will be rank ordered according to the distance from home to school as a straight line measurement.